 Jimmy owns a truck that costs him $850 per month (per AAA) to operate.
 At 76 cents a mile, this lines up well with the F-250 analysis from above.

-Jimmy needs to truck for the utility of towing his camper.
-He loves camping and takes ten weekend trips per year.
+Jimmy needs the truck for the utility of towing his camper.
+He loves camping and takes ten single-weekend trips per year.
 But are ten weekends of utility worth owning a truck for?
 What is Jimmy’s replacement scenario?
 What’s the “freely available talent?”

 But then Jimmy would need to replace the utility of his truck.
 How?
 There’s “free available talent” out there precisely for this need: rental trucks.